 However, for small businesses especially, it can be daunting to figure all of this out for themselves.
 So the CIS guidance plays a much-needed role by offering a staged approach to the controls.
 Since there are various approaches for organisations of different sizes, every business can find a viable route to becoming more secure.

 An important point is that the CIS controls focus on protecting an organisation's internal security systems rather than explaining how to defend against specific, detailed cyber-attacks.
-This means the CIS controls aren't fool proof and all-encompassing.
+This means the CIS controls aren't foolproof and all-encompassing.
 Instead, they're a starting point to improve cybersecurity.

-What Is the History of The CIS Controls?
+What Is the History of the CIS Controls?

 CIS first started working on the controls back in 2008 alongside various governmental institutions, companies, and other organisations — it was a grassroots movement that sprang up due to the need for security.

-The trigger was a security breach of the US defence base, which also took place in 2008.
+The trigger was a of the US defence base, which also took place in 2008.
 It was the most significant data loss a US military computer had ever seen.
 Therefore, it highlighted the importance of establishing solid cyber defence procedures.

 Let's have a quick overview of what they are and why they matter.